COVID-19 Financial Assistance for Students

 On April 13, 2020 Adelphi University signed and returned to the U.S. Department of Education the Recipient’s Funding Certification and Agreement Emergency Financial Aid Grants to Students under the Coronavirus Aid, Relief, and Economic Security (CARES) Act Section 18004(a)(1) of the CARES Act.

-The University will use no less than 50 percent of the funds it will receive under Section 18004(a)(1) of the CARES Act to provide emergency financial aid grants to students.
-The University has received $2,623,483 from the Higher Education Emergency Relief Fund (HEERF) which will be used to make such emergency grants to students.
+The University used 50 percent of the funds it received under Section 18004(a)(1) of the CARES Act to provide emergency financial aid grants to students.
+The University received $2,623,483 from the Higher Education Emergency Relief Fund (HEERF) and has completed its distribution of these emergency grants to students.

-There are approximately 4,860 students at the University who are eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore are eligible to apply for this emergency financial aid grant.
+There are approximately 4,860 students at the University who were eligible to participate in programs under Section 484 in Title IV of the Higher Education Act of 1965 and therefore were eligible to apply for this emergency financial aid grant.

-Students who wished to apply for the HEERF grant were able do so by completing the Student Emergency Support Application that was available until July 24, 2020.
+Students who wished to apply for the HEERF grant were able to do so by completing the Student Emergency Support Application that was available until July 24, 2020.

 A committee consisting of representatives from campus offices including, but not limited to, financial aid, finance, faculty, advancement, and student affairs was created to review applications and calculate the amount of each grant.

-The committee will manually review each application based on a first come, first serve basis, and grants will be awarded based on the following criteria:
+The committee manually reviewed each application based on a first come, first serve basis, and grants were awarded based on the following criteria:

 - Date of submission of the application